ToxcGang/DrawableSuits/README.md

 When testing with Gale, also search `BepInEx/LogOutput.log` in the active Gale profile for `DrawableSuits`.

-Expected 0.4.3 behavior:
+Expected 0.4.4 behavior:

 - Opening the editor shows a compact side overlay and a third-person camera view of the local player.
 - The diagnostics text should show `Preview mode: WorldThirdPerson` when the default path succeeds.
 - The visible editor model is `DrawableSuitsWorldAvatarProxy`, a baked suit/body proxy on an isolated layer, not the live first-person local rig.
+First-person helmet/viewmodel renderers are hidden during editing and restored on close.
 - Normal session startup should log `SessionSafetyCheck` with `EditorOpen=False`, no active DrawableSuits cameras, `Camera.main` state, local player state, prompt context, and `jetpackWarningGuard` status.
 - If third-person setup fails, the editor falls back to `TextureFallback` and logs the reason.
 - Decal and saved-design rows are explicit anchored buttons, not ScrollRect/layout rows.
+- Controller right trigger paints only.
+Camera zoom uses mouse wheel or controller D-pad up/down.
+- Active edited textures are per player/client, not global per suit type.

 Troubleshooting:

 - If entering a session starts on a black screen before opening DrawableSuits, check `SessionSafetyCheck` lines.
 They list `Camera.main`, active cameras, camera target textures, local player flags, prompt context such as grab/hover fields, local renderer materials, and any repaired DrawableSuits objects.
 DrawableSuits should report no active DrawableSuits cameras while `EditorOpen=False`.
 - If the black screen shows `Grab: [E]` and `SessionSafetyCheck` reports `Camera.main=null`, inspect `LogOutput.log` for repeated `JetpackWarning` `PlayerControllerB.LateUpdate` `NullReferenceException`.
 By default, DrawableSuits disables only `JetpackWarning.Patches.PlayerControllerB_LateUpdate_Postfix` after repeated failures and logs the unpatch result in `diagnostics.log`.
 Set `AutoDisableBrokenJetpackWarningLateUpdatePatch=false` to turn this compatibility guard off.
-- If third person shows first-person arms, a helmet-only mesh, held items, or another partial rig, check `World renderer candidate`, `World renderer selected`, `Hidden local renderers`, and `WorldAvatarProxy updated` lines.
-The selected renderer should be a body/suit renderer and the proxy should use the active DrawableSuits material.
+- If third person shows first-person arms, a giant helmet, held items, or another partial rig, check `World renderer candidate`, `Hidden nearby first-person overlay renderer`, `World editor visible renderer candidate`, and `WorldAvatarProxy updated` lines.
+The selected renderer should be a body/suit renderer and the proxy should use only the player-specific DrawableSuits material for suit-compatible submeshes.
+- If right trigger zooms the third-person camera, confirm the installed package is 0.4.4 or newer.
+In 0.4.4, right trigger is paint-only and D-pad up/down controls controller zoom.
+- If UV fallback shows a second colored cursor, confirm the installed package is 0.4.4 or newer.
+The old filled brush indicator is disabled because it looked like another cursor.
+- If editing one player changes every other player wearing the same skin, confirm the installed package is 0.4.4 or newer.
+Active edits now sync with owner client IDs and do not mutate suit rack/global suit materials.
 - If you cannot see the local suit in third person, check `diagnostics.log` for `WorldThirdPerson setup`, `WorldAvatarProxy updated`, and `WorldEditorCamera updated`.
 - If painting misses the suit, check `PaintAttempt` entries for `world paint input`, UV coordinates, and whether the cursor is over the editor panel.
 - If decals or saved designs do not appear, check `RefreshFileLists complete` and `ListRowsBuilt` entries.